BMariscal/Pomodoro-Timer/README.md

   * [More on the Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique)

-  * Issues to be addressed in the future:
+  * Issues to be addressed:
-      * Chrome/Firefox: setTimeout() is suspended in background tabs.
-Unfortunately atm, the timer stops when you switch tabs :(.
+      * Chrome and Firefox throttle setTimeout/setInterval in inactive tabs.
+Timer stops when you switch tabs.